bytemare/dbmon/README.md

 These are only showcase programs, and don't yet implement all desired functionalities (See Roadmap below).

-To stop the server, interrupt with ctrl+c.
+To stop the server gracefully, interrupt with ctrl+c.

 ##